 Is a power station better than a gas generator?

 The power station’s strengths come from the ability to be run inside your home with no carbon monoxide risks.
-That’s a boon for anyone who lives in an apartment, condo, or other restrictions to having outdoor space to safely run a generator, that’s a big plus.
+That’s a boon for anyone who lives in an apartment, condo, or other place where outdoor space is limited.
 In stored capacity, the gas generator will win, but access to fuel and safe storage of that fuel can become an issue.
 This is especially true on an extended outing or during a lengthy outage—in which case you’re better off generating power from solar panel arrays.
 Fairly minimal maintenance and a minimal learning curve also favor a power station.

 How long does a portable power station last?